jsiegenthaler/homebridge-eosstb/README.md

 # Recent Major Achievements
+25 Feb 2021: Profiles are working and undergoing test.
+Mqtt EOSSTB device status is working and undergoing test.
+Will be released soon

 20 Feb 2021: Resolved issues with homebridge v1.3.0 and improved robustness a lot

 16 Feb 2021: Got the plugin working as an External Accessory with the right Set-Top Box icon.
 Got the NPM package configured.
 You can now search for the plugin and install it in Homebridge.